 T-Cell Activation in Aging (T-Cell Act in Aging) seeks the cause of a depression in the human immune system while in microgravity.
 T-cells, a type of white blood cell, have surface chemical receptors that must trigger together to activate the body's immune system properly.
 Isolated T-cells are flown to ISS and then return for analysis to determine changes in gene response on the ground to determine the role of microgravity on the immune system.

 National Institutes of Health (NIH), Bethesda, MD, United States

 University of California, San Francisco (UCSF), San Francisco, CA, United States

 Northern California Institute for Research and Education (NCIRE), San Francisco, CA, United States

 National Aeronautics and Space Administration (NASA)

-National Laboratory - National Institutes of Health (NL-NIH)
+National Laboratory - National Institute on Aging (NL-NIA)

 Earth Benefits, Scientific Discovery, Space Exploration

 The National Institute on Aging (NIA) and NASA are cooperating to facilitate cellular and molecular biology research in space for a better understanding of human physiology and human health on Earth.

 Crewmembers have lowered immunity to infections during or after space flight.